Onoddil/Onoddil.github.io/galaxy_evolution/galaxy_counts.md

 - Table 2
 - $$H_0 = 70\,\mathrm{km}\,\mathrm{s}^{-1}\,\mathrm{kpc}$$ gives $$h=1$$ so no conversion of values necessary
-- Assume all galaxies are blue in the UV bands where single Schechter functions are fit
+- Assume all galaxies are blue in the UV bands where single Schechter functions are fit; U-band is a simple simultaneous fit with no dataset splitting
 - Parameters quoted as $$M^*$$, $$\phi^*$$, $$\alpha$$ for various $$z$$ values; linear slopes fit for using the original bin values
 - Only take the UV bands due to abnormal red galaxy $$\phi$$ normalisation values in double Schechter U-band parameterisation